NdR91/NdR-TabletUI-old-/README.md

     <img src="/www/ui_tablet/floorplan/sala_luce2.png" width="600" />
     </details>
     Dont worry if you have more lights per each room: Home Assistant (with Picture Elements card) will use the CSS property filter "mix-blend-mode: lighten" to blend all the pictures with an excelent result.
+4. That's all!
+You now have all you need to build your Picture Elements card with your floorplan.
+Check the code on "Room Section" to see how tu build it.
+Remember that the order you place each element is very important, so starts with the pictures and then procees with the button cards to control your switches.